Jamia Ahmadiyya

 Jāmi’ah al-Ahmadīyyah (جامعة الأحمدية; ISO, "the Ahmadiyya University") is an International Islamic seminary and educational institute with campuses in Pakistan, United Kingdom, India, Ghana, Canada, Germany, Indonesia, Bangladesh, Malaysia, In addition, there are affiliated Mu'alimeen centers (Missionary Training Centres) in Pakistan, Nigeria, Kenya, Sierra Leone Madagascar and some other countries.
-This historical institute was founded in 1906 as a Section in Madrassa Talim ul Islam (later Talim-ul-Islam College) by Mirza Ghulam Ahmad of Qadian, the founder of the Ahmadiyya Muslim Community, it is the main centre of the Ahmadiyya Muslim Community for Islamic learning.
+This historical institute was founded in 1906 as a Section in Madrassa Talim ul Islam (later Talim-ul-Islam College) by Mirza Ghulam Ahmad, the founder of the Ahmadiyya Muslim Community, it is the main centre of the Ahmadiyya Muslim Community for Islamic learning.

 History

 The foundations of Jamia Ahmadiyya were laid by Mirza Ghulam Ahmad, founder of the Ahmadiyya Muslim Community himself, when he expressed the need for a madrassa for Ahmadi Muslims so that a new generation of Ahmadi scholars could be trained.
 This led to the creation of Talim-ul-Islam College in Qadian, India, in 1898.
 The theology section was later separated and inaugurated as Jamia Ahmadiyya Qadian on 20 May 1928 by Mirza Bashir-ud-Din Mahmood Ahmad, Khalifatul Masih II of the Ahmadiyya Muslim Community.

 Following the Partition of the Indian subcontinent, the Community relocated its headquarters to Rabwah, Pakistan.
 Keeping in view the needs of the Community in Pakistan, Jamia Ahmadiyya Rabwah was established.
 Since then, due to the exponential growth of the Community around the globe, campuses have been opened in many countries throughout the world.